gdennie/nomicon/src/phantom-data.md

 }
 ```

-However because `'a` is unused within the struct's body, it's *unbounded*.
+However because `'a` is unused within the struct's body since `*const`
+doesn't use it, it's *unbounded*.
 [Because of the troubles this has historically caused][unused-param],
 unbounded lifetimes and types are *forbidden* in struct definitions.
-Therefore we must somehow refer to these types in the body.
+Therefore we must somehow refer to these types within the body.
-Correctly doing this is necessary to have correct variance and drop checking.
+Correctly doing so is then necessary in order to have correct variance and drop checking.

 [unused-param]: https://rust-lang.github.io/rfcs/0738-variance.html#the-corner-case-unused-parameters-and-parameters-that-are-only-used-unsafely

 We do this using `PhantomData`, which is a special marker type. `PhantomData`
 consumes no space, but simulates a field of the given type for the purpose of
-static analysis.
-This was deemed to be less error-prone than explicitly telling
+static analysis. `PhantomData` was deemed to be less error-prone than explicitly telling
-the type-system the kind of variance that you want, while also providing other
+the type-system the kind of variance that you want, for instance,
+while also providing other
-useful things such as auto traits and the information needed by drop check.
+useful things such as auto traits (Sync, Send, etc.) and the information needed by drop check.

 Iter logically contains a bunch of `&'a T`s, so this is exactly what we tell
 the `PhantomData` to simulate: